When are permits required for a remodeling project?

 Is my contractor required to get the permit, or am I?

-Because contractors tend to be much more knowledgeable about local permitting processes, it is usually customary for them to obtain permits on a homeowner’s behalf.
-This process is known as pulling permits.
+Because contractors tend to be much more knowledgeable about local permitting processes, it is usually customary for them to obtain permits on a homeowner's behalf.
+This process is known as "pulling permits."
 An experienced contractor may be able to draft an application, file it, and advocate for the permit before local government officials.
-Keep in mind, however, that there may be an added cost or fees for pulling permits.
+Keep in mind, however, that there may be an added cost or fee for pulling permits.

 What can I do if I fail an inspection?